awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an Amazon S3 bucket** box\.
 Type the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
-For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 1. In the **SNS Notifications** section, choose **Enable SNS notifications**\.

-1. In the **IAM role** field, type or paste the SNS IAM role ARN you created in Task 3 in the topic [Configuring Amazon SNS Notifications for AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-sns-notifications.html)\.
+1. In the **IAM role** field, type or paste the SNS IAM role ARN you created in Task 3 in the topic [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.

 1. In the **SNS topic** field, type or paste the Amazon SNS topic ARN to be used\.